 Social Work, B.A.

-The Bachelor of Arts Program
+The Bachelor of Arts Degree Requirements Social Work

 The bachelor's degree program prepares students to enter supervised professional social work practice and/or pursue admission to a range of graduate study programs and professional schools.
 This includes graduate study in social work leading to a master's in social work.